obrobrio2000/SafeExamPwner/README.md

 Other than SEB, it has only been tested with Respondus Lockdown Browser, and apparently it doesn't work, it will still detect your VM.

 # Other purposes
-Actually this can be used for most softwares that detect VMs by registry keys.
+Actually this can be used for most software that detect VMs by registry keys.
 It gives you a good level of VM undetectability, as you can see by these [Pafish](https://github.com/a0rtega/pafish) results:
 <details>
 <summary>Click to expand...</summary>
 <p>